The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 You can stand where Thomas Jefferson once stood on October 25, 1783.

 Jefferson Rock is a unique rock formation located along the Appalachian Trail.
-From the vantage point, you can enjoy great views of the area from both directions.
+From this vantage point, you can enjoy great views of the area from both directions.

-Jefferson Rock is unstable which is why walking or climbing on the rock or its supporting base rock is prohibited for visitors.
+Jefferson Rock is unstable, so beware.
+Walking or climbing on the rock or its supporting base rock is prohibited for visitors.

 Shop and Eat at Downtown Harpers Ferry